Juhanon Mar Thoma: Ordination

 John was ordained as a Kassessa/Kassesso (clergy) at Ayroor church on 7 October 1932.
 He was appointed as vicar of Jerusalem church, Kottayam.
 There he was very active and motivated the youth for the church and social work, took part in youth camps, sports, and boat races, and was able to instill in them religious and social ideals.
 His tireless work affected his health and he had to retreat to a sanatorium for rest and treatment.

 Consecration

 Malankara throne

 After the Koonen Cross Oath in 1653 it became necessary to appoint a bishop.
 For this purpose, a special chair was made and Mar Thoma I the first bishop of Malankara church was enthroned.
-This throne, used for the consecration of Mar Thoma I, is in the possession of the Mar Thoma Church and is kept at Tiruvalla.
+This throne, used for the consecration of Mar Thoma I, is in the possession of the Malankara Mar Thoma Syrian Church and is kept at Tiruvalla.
 It has been used in the installation of every Mar Thoma Metropolitan, to this day, so that the continuity of the throne of Mar Thoma is ensured.
 This was the throne used for the consecration of Mar Thoma XVIII, Juhanon Mar Thoma Metropolitan.